Agentic systems interpret underspecified instructions

 Reliability.
 Deterministic code returns the same output for the same input, every time.
 No hallucination, no refusal, no silent behavior changes when the underlying model is updated.

 The tradeoff: code requires you to commit to one precise interpretation.
 LLMs let you specify intent in natural language and defer the choice of interpretation to runtime.
-That's why stabilising is progressive — you wait until patterns emerge before committing to a specific semantics.
+That's why constraining is progressive — you wait until patterns emerge before committing to a specific semantics.

-Softening as extension
+Relaxing as extension

-The common path for softening is extension: you need new capability, describe it in natural language, and it becomes callable.
+The common path for relaxing is extension: you need new capability, describe it in natural language, and it becomes callable.
 The rarer path is replacement: rigid code is drowning in edge cases, so you swap it for an LLM call that handles linguistic variation.

 Testing and Debugging